 It’s a much better alternative to some of the much more expensive products like the Olfa cutting mat; it’s versatile enough to work well as a rotary cutting mat or a rotary mat, a sewing cutting mat as users have been using it for sewing projects and they are very pleased with it, or a quilting cutting board (if you go with the larger sizes).

-It being smooth on both the sides would also allow you to rotate it very easily when using it, making it a great rotating cutting mat as well.
+It is smooth on both sides would also allow you to rotate it very easily when using it, making it a great rotating cutting mat as well.

 How We Chose the Top Cutting Mat in Our List?

 The quality is the most important factor we consider, as cutting mats are very prone to damage due to being frequently subjected to sharp cuts.
 So we consider whether a particular product would be able to hold up well over time.

 We also pay special attention to the quality of the adhesive of the mat; whether it lets you easily peel off the project or causes any kind of tearing, especially when using thinner fabrics.

 The cutting accuracy is just as important for us, and we only recommend products that can hold the fabric in a stable way when you’re cutting through it.